The math doesn’t add up (and it never will)

 There is more to explore

-For strategies on managing daily logistics, explore our guides on shared family calendar systems and setting boundaries for personal time.
+For strategies on managing daily logistics, explore our guide on task management for working parents and setting boundaries for personal time.
 When you’re ready to think beyond survival mode, our framework on work-life balance strategies covers the broader principles that apply across all life stages.

 Related articles in this guide